 - Garlic.
 Use as much or as little as you like.

 - Arborio rice.
-A high starch rice is essential to obtain that creamy texture.
+High starch rice is essential to obtain that creamy texture.

 - White wine.
 A simple dry wine works well.
-Can be replaced with equal amount of stock.
+It can be replaced with an equal amount of stock.

 - Parmesan cheese.
 Freshly grated is always better.

 - Parsley.
 Italian flat-leaf and fresh is best.

 - Lemon zest.
 Once again optional, but a little goes a long way in brightening the dish.